 On the home front, the Peet Project was contracted to write and record the official anthem for Hungary’s largest and most prestigious annual jazz festival, the Paloznak Jazzpiknik in early 2019.
 In August the band also played at said festival, opening for US pop legends The Jacksons and gaining rave reviews in the Hungarian press.

 The band spent the rest of 2019 in the recording studio, working on their sixth album, released on February 14, 2020.
 The album features such luminaries as 2-time Grammy Award winner Paul Brown on guitar, the late Prince’s outstanding saxophone player, Marcus Anderson, trumpet ace Ilya Serov and master saxophonist Michael Lington.
-Their song “Let’s do this” featuring Paul Brown made it to the Billboard Top 30.
+Their song “Let’s do this” featuring Paul Brown made it to the Billboard Top 30 as well as Attila Závodi’s phenomenal composition, “Galaxies”.
+This is their first album featuring two Billboard Top30 singles.